Have you ever seen one of those weird maps from earlier times that just seem very funny and… Well… totally wrong?

 Your senses, help you perceive things.
 When random vibrating waves floating through this chaotic universe hit your eyes for example, your eyes will perceive some of those and send them to your brain for processing.

-Check out this awesome short comic about the mantis shrimp and you’ll know exactly what I mean.
+For example: check out this awesome short comic about the mantis shrimp and you’ll know exactly what I mean.
 Any part of reality that your body cannot perceive will not be on your map.
 Even though it’s real and it is definitely there, it seems to you like these things are not there because your senses didn’t put them on your map.

 So what happens after that?